ramaganapa/docker-localdev-tips/README.md

 If you have you own scritps and images and facing issues due to virtualiztion concepts added for production purposes.
 You may look at the FAQ below.
 Maybe you will find a way to solve it.

+### How to add a new language/tool directory?
+Create a new folder with name identifiable to the tool.
+And create run.sh.
+To be able to use flags source .rc in repo home and set the flags(file names) in environment variable FLAGS.

+For example with detailed explanation of steps look at go/bin.sh.
+For more complicated example where image needs to be built from a Dockerfile look at java/bin.sh

 ### What this project is not?
 As much as possible POSIX shell compatabiliyt is expected to maintain.
 But, not striclty enforced.
 For all practical purposes it is expected that every developer is using at least BASH.
 I personally use zsh so I am confident it will work in  zsh as well.